What Is Agitated Depression And How Can It Be Treated?

 What Is Agitated Depression?

-Other common symptoms of agitated depression include fidgeting, pacing, and general restlessness.
-If you notice someone is having trouble staying still, then it is possible that he or she could have a form of agitated depression.
+Other common symptoms include fidgeting, pacing, and general restlessness.
+If you notice someone is having trouble staying still, it is possible he or she could have a form of agitated depression.
 Even nail-biting and hand-wringing are symptoms of this condition.
 Any fidgety behavior that you can think of will fall under this category.

-Another symptom to look out for is racing thoughts.
-Racing thoughts can lead into a person rambling or going on and on about a certain topic.
+Another symptom is racing thoughts.
+Racing thoughts can make a person ramble on and on about nothing.
 People who have agitated depression have difficulties settling down, and they cannot maintain a sense of calm as easily as others.
-This can lead to their minds running too fast and perpetuating their feelings of restlessness.
+This can lead to their minds running too fast, perpetuating their feelings of restlessness.

 What Causes Agitated Depression?

-Some type of stress typically causes agitated depression.
-Sometimes people develop agitated depression due to experiencing something very traumatic.
+Some types of stress or trauma typically cause agitated depression.
 This could be due to the loss of a loved one or some other type of major life event.
 Even something such as losing a job has the potential to trigger agitated depression in certain people.

-Even hypothyroidism can be a cause of agitated depression.
-Hormonal imbalances have been known to cause agitated depression, and they will need to be put right to alleviate the symptoms.
+Agitated depression is also associated with several other medical conditions, including bipolar disorder, anxiety conditions, or even hypothyroidism.
+Hormonal imbalances have been known to cause agitated depression, and they will need to be addressed to alleviate the symptoms.
 There are also cases where certain medications, such as depression medications, have caused this type of depression.
-This isn't incredibly common, but it can be a side effect of certain drugs.
+This isn't common, but it can be a side effect of certain drugs.

 How Is Agitated Depression Diagnosed?